alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-14-what-should-woman-do-when-has-monthly-period-and-unable-to-offer-salah.md

 ---
-layout: post
-title: "What should a woman do when she has her monthly period and she is unable to offer Salah"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no.3377, Question 2"
+date: 2020/08/14
 hijri: Dhul-Hijjah 24, 1441
-date: 2020/08/14
-category: [fatwas,women]
-locale: en
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "A woman is exempted from offering Salah during her menstrual period.
-In fact it is prohibited for her to offer Salah during menstrual days and she is not required to make up for the Salah she missed after she is purified from menses out of Allah’s Mercy and Grace, to make things easy for women."
 muftis:
   chairman:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan
   - name: Shaykh Abdullah ibn qa'ud
     url: /biography/qaud
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no.3377, Question 2
+summary: A woman is exempted from offering Salah during her menstrual period.
+In fact it is prohibited for her to offer Salah during menstrual days and she is not required to make up for the Salah she missed after she is purified from menses out of Allah’s Mercy and Grace, to make things easy for women.
+title: What should a woman do when she has her monthly period and she is unable to offer Salah
 ---

 ### Question: